cjfbuaa/cjfbuaa.github.io/_posts/2019-04-13-loss-functions-in-image-enhancement.md

 \end{align}
 $$

-where $X$ is vector of observed values and $\hat X$ is vector of generated values.
+where $X​$ is vector of observed values and $\hat X​$ is vector of generated values.
 We usually use *MSE* to measure the inconsistency of high-quality images and enhanced images from low-quality.
 You can use it by call `nn.MSELoss()` as simple as possible.

-## Which Loss function is good ?
+## Which Loss function is good?

 Many loss functions are suitable to be used in Image Enhancement tasks.